Hot Spots on the Big Island

-The Big Island is an enormous expanse with too many hot spots to list them all.
-Among the most popular sites are places like Hawaii Volcanoes National Park, Waipio Valley, Pu’uhonua O Honauna National Historic Park, Akaka Falls, Rainbow Falls and the luxury hotels in Kona and Kohala to name a few.
-But there are many other attractions on the Big Island, perhaps not as well-known, that could still merit your visit as noted below.
+There might be too many hot spots on the Big Island to name them all.
+The most popular are places like Hawaii Volcanoes National Park, Waipio Valley and Pu’uhonua O Honauna National Historic Park.
+Other places include Akaka Falls, Rainbow Falls and the luxury hotels in Kona and Kohala to name a few.
+But there are many other hot spots on the Big Island, not as well-known, that you should visit.

-Just north of Kona, the exotic sanctuary is the perfect place to acquaint yourself with rare endemic animals on your trip to Hawaii.
-With animals like the Hawaiian hoary bat, Hawaiian nene goose and even a unique golden zebra named Zoe, this is bound to be an exciting and informative activity for the whole family.
+Just north of Kona, this sanctuary is the perfect place to acquaint yourself with rare endemic animals.
+With animals like the Hawaiian hoary bat and nene goose, this will be an informative place for the entire family.

-Lake Waiau: Lake Waiau, located within Pu’u Waiau cinder cone near the 13,000-foot summit of Mauna Kea on the Big Island, is the third highest lake in the US as well as the only glacial-fed lake in the middle of the Pacific Ocean.
+One can find Lake Waiau within Pu’u Waiau cinder cone near the 13,000-foot summit of Mauna Kea.
+It’s the third highest lake in the US as well as the only glacial-fed lake in the middle of the Pacific Ocean.
 The lake is one of five remaining natural lakes in the Aloha State.
-The lake level rises and falls depending upon the amount of precipitation in the area.
-Waiau means “swirling water” in Hawaiian and the lake and the surrounding summit area sacred.
+The lake level rises and falls depending upon the amount of rain in the area.
+Waiau means “swirling water” in Hawaiian.
+The ancient Hawaiians considered the lake and surrounding summit area sacred.

 Scientists are unable to explain the why the lake can retain water while everywhere else on the summit can’t.
 Plan for at least 5 hours for the trip.
 And bring a light jacket and lunch; so you can make the most of this unique adventure on the Big Island.